 Our ‘Friends of OKMT’ scheme gives you the chance to become part of the OKMT family, making a real difference to the lives of some of the most vulnerable and isolated children and adults in our community.

-Regular donations are the best way to help us reach people whose lives have been affected by the Covid-19 crisis and who are experiencing disruption, loneliness or mental health challenges.
+Regular donations are the best way to help us reach people who have a disability or long-term health condition or who are experiencing loneliness or mental health challenges.
 Music brings positivity, a chance to share and bond and a vital outlet to express one’s feelings.

 You can join ‘Friends of OKMT’ by